It’s impossible to hit your goals if you don’t know how to measure marketing performance.

 The dashboard below shows how paid ads and organic traffic contribute to product sales.
 Note how it visually explains how the number of product views, adds to cart, and checkouts impact the total store sales.

-With DashThis, you don't have to copy-paste data from your channels into spreadsheets manually.
+With DashThis, you don't have to manually copy-paste data from your marketing tools into spreadsheets.

 Our nifty reporting tool auto-grabs your data across multiple platforms and turns them into easy-to-understand graphs in one beautiful report.